jerlendds/gremlinpy/docs/index.rst

-.. aiogremlin documentation master file, created by sphinx-quickstart on Sat Jun 27 13:50:06 2015.
+.. gremlinpy documentation master file, created by sphinx-quickstart on Sat Jun 27 13:50:06 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ==========
-aiogremlin
+gremlinpy
 ==========

-`aiogremlin` is an asynchronous DSL based on the official `Gremlin-Python` GLV designed for integration with event loop based asynchronous Python networking libraries, including `asyncio`_, `aiohttp`_, and `tornado`_.
+`gremlinpy` is an asynchronous DSL based on the official `Gremlin-Python` GLV designed for integration with event loop based asynchronous Python networking libraries, including `asyncio`_, `aiohttp`_, and `tornado`_.
 It uses the `async/await` syntax introduced in `PEP 492`_, and is therefore Python 3.5+ only.

-`aiogremlin` tries to follow `Gremlin-Python` as closely as possible both in terms of API and implementation.
+`gremlinpy` tries to follow `Gremlin-Python` as closely as possible both in terms of API and implementation.
 It is released according to the `TinkerPop`_ release schedule.

 Note that this *NOT* an official Apache project component, it is a